juliatok/WebDev_Project/README.md

     - Implemented real-time updates to the app, including 'myprofile' section.

     - Main page feed organization to show the newest post at the top.

     - Enhancing the ability to view the blog post author's profile, including all their blogposts.

     - Other minor code improvements for enhanced functionality.
+    -
+### Lenni Liukkonen

+#### Sprint 1

+-Developed a prototype for the mainpage (homepage).

+#### Sprint 2 and 3

+- Helped create the javascript files for the mainpage and created the css page for it.

+#### Sprint 4

+- Created a feed for the blog posts for the main page.
+-
+- Created the categories page and tried to implement a backend search using a tag system.
+-
+- Helped create uniformity in the style's of the different pages in the project, and polished features with css.
+-
+- created the backend tests.